Thefudgeman/COMP3015CW1-30-/README.md

 # COMP3015 CW1
-Used Visual Studio 2022 on Windows 11
+Created in Visual Studio 2022 on Windows 11

 ## How it works
 Scenebasic_Uniform.cpp is where all the models are loaded.
 It also links the different vertex and fragment shaders that are used by the different models.
 A frame buffer is set up in init scene so that post processing effects